-The Issuer shall be at liberty from time to time without the consent of the Covered Bondholders or the Couponholders to create and issue further bonds having the same terms and conditions as the Covered Bonds of any Series or the same in all respects save for the amount and date of the first payment of interest thereon, issue date and/or purchase price ("Further Issue Covered Bonds") and so that the same shall be consolidated and form a single Series with the outstanding Covered Bonds of such Series.
-The terms and conditions of the Further Issue Covered Bonds may differ from the Conditions set out in this Base Prospectus.
+The Issuer shall be at liberty from time to time without the consent of the Covered Bondholders or the Couponholders to create and issue further bonds having the same terms and conditions as the Covered Bonds of any Series or the same in all respects save for the amount and date of the first payment of interest thereon, issue date and/or purchase price and so that the same shall be consolidated and form a single Series with the outstanding Covered Bonds of such Series.
+The terms and conditions of the such further issued Covered Bonds may differ from the Conditions set out in this Base Prospectus.